Bo-Lennart/pp5-content-platform/README.md

 # Testing

+Manual testing has been done from each user story of the project KanBan.
+Bugs occured and future features that would be good to improve the application have been added as todos on the KanBan as User Stories.

 1. USER STORY:  As a user I have a navbar to every page so I can navigate easely [Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/1)
     * All nav links have been tested on the deployed version and they work as intended.
 2. USER STORY:  As a user I can sign up for the news page in order to access the features of a signed up user [#Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/2)